Joe Jordan: Milan

-Aged 29, in July 1981 Jordan transferred to AC Milan.
-He played in the 1981–82 Serie A season.
-He thus succeeded Denis Law to be the second Scotsman to both play in and score in the Italian Football Championship, since its landmark 1929-30 Serie A rebrand.
-Jordan scored two goals in his 22 Serie A games that season, the first of which was the opener in a 7 November 1981, 1-1 home draw v Como.
+Aged 29, Jordan transferred to AC Milan in July 1981.
+He played in the 1981–82 Serie A season, succeeding Denis Law as the second Scotsman to both play in and score in the Italian Football Championship since its rebranding as Serie A in 1929–30.
+Jordan scored two goals in his 22 Serie A games that season, the first of which, on 7 November 1981, was the opener in a 1–1 home draw against Como.

-In the 1981-82 Coppa Italia, Milan finished third in the five team group behind group winners, Internazionale, and Hellas Verona.
-Jordan's header put Milan 2-1 ahead v Inter in the 49th minute.
+In the 1981–82 Coppa Italia, Milan finished third in the five-team group behind group winners Internazionale and Hellas Verona.
+Jordan's header put Milan 2–1 ahead against Inter in the 49th minute.
 Walter Novellino had put Milan ahead before Alessandro Altobelli equalised.
-Giuseppe Bergomi though added a second Inter equaliser in the 89th minute for 2-2 final score.
+Giuseppe Bergomi added a second Inter equaliser in the 89th minute for a 2–2 final score.

 Milan won the 1981/82 Mitropa Cup.
 Their opponents in the 4 team round-robin competition were TJ Vítkovice, Haladás and NK Osijek.

-Milan went into the last game of the league season in 14th; the third of the relegation places in the 16 team division.
-To avoid relegation they needed to catch Genoa who were better off by both of two points (two points for a win), and a goal difference of four.
-After 63 minutes, Genoa were losing 2-1 at SSC Napoli.
-Milan though were losing 2-0 at AC Cesena.
-Jordan scored in the 67th minute to ignite a comeback to lead 3-2 after 81 minutes.
-Genoa though equalised in the 85th minute to draw 2-2.
-With no further goals in either of these 2 games, Milan were relegated.
-In all domestic competitions Jordan joint top-scored for Milan that season with six goals with Roberto Antonelli.
+Milan went into the last game of the league season in 14th, the third of the relegation places in the 16 team division.
+To avoid relegation they needed to catch Genoa who were better off by two points (with two points for a win) and a goal difference of four.
+After 63 minutes, Genoa were losing 2–1 at SSC Napoli.
+Milan though were losing 2–0 at AC Cesena.
+Jordan scored in the 67th minute to ignite a comeback to lead 3–2 after 81 minutes.
+Genoa though equalised in the 85th minute of their match to draw 2–2.
+With no further goals in either match, Milan were relegated.
+In all domestic competitions Jordan joint top-scored for Milan that season with Roberto Antonelli, both scoring six goals.